J'onn: Unfortunately, no. The gas can only be made from a rare Martian plant. I brought a sample with me, but it was destroyed when I was captured.

 - After Optimus Primal's death in the first season finale of Beast Wars, the first few episodes of the second season see Rhinox manage to bring Primal back to life by using a recently-created rift into transwarp space and a blank stasis pod (essentially a Transformer body without its own soul) to bring Optimus back to life.
 The show itself explicitly states that the rift Rhinox is using will close soon and it was by relative chance that the Maximals found the blank pod when they did, and even then Rhinox experiences considerable strain and puts his own life at risk trying to retrieve Optimus's spark before the rift closes.

 - The Kim Possible episode "Queen Bebe" and The Powerpuff Girls episode "The Boys Are Back In Town" both have the heroines confronting a previously-defeated opponent and trying what they used last time, only to find that it doesn't work anymore.

 - Subverted in Family Guy.
 Peter and Brian get rid of James Woods by leading him along with pieces of candy and trapping him in a crate.
 When he comes back later, he steals Peter's identity and they go through a long ordeal, but then Peter and Brian eventually get rid of him in the exact same way with Peter pointing out that they should have tried this again from the beginning.

 Peter: Okay, Brian, next time let's remember this right away because he's done this twice.

-Subverted in The Simpsons where they try to get Maggie out of a locked bathroom.
+- Subverted in The Simpsons where they try to get Maggie out of a locked bathroom.
 Homer tries a coat hanger then gives up.
-Lisa tries to Coat Hanger again, successfully unlocked the door and lampshaded that why they only tried it once anyway.
+Lisa tries it again and successfully unlocks the door.

 Clayface: Didn't expect that from you Yin.
 I guess you do have... a new partner.